 Installing ArgoCD on Kubernetes Cluster with Terraform

-There are many tools for handling complex architecture of deploying changes of your applications from the build stage to your cluster, most times the term and process of archiving this is called GitOps only if github is being used as the single source of truth in the scenerio.
+There are many tools for handling complex architecture of deploying changes of your applications from the build stage to your cluster, most times the term and process of archiving this is called GitOps only if GitHub is being used as the single source of truth in the scenario.

-And out of many of these tools, ArgoCD is one among the best that you can use, its also open source, and thats what we are writing about here.
+And out of many of these tools, ArgoCD is one of the best that you can use, it's also open source, and that's what I am writing about here.

 Prerequisites:

-• Kubectl installed and your kubeconfig file is set too(~/.kube/config).
+- Kubectl is installed and your kubeconfig file is set too(~/.kube/config).

 Install Argo CD to your cluster

-The below argocd configurations is not good for production, because we didnt implement HA(High Availabilty) Settings, you can check argocd docs to set production ready config that has HA.
+The below argocd configurations is not good for production, because this isn't implementation for HA(High Availability), you can check argocd HA docs to set production-ready config values.

 # redis-ha: